Georgia Seeks Sponsors For State Parks

 SUSANNA CAPELOUTO: As the commissioner of the Georgia Department of Natural Resources, Chris Clark oversees Georgia's 63 state parks and historic sites.
 He needs to find money fast.

-Mr. CHRIS CLARK (Commissioner, Georgia Department of Natural Resources): Our alternative that we're worried about is not being able to keep our facilities open.
+CHRIS CLARK: Our alternative that we're worried about is not being able to keep our facilities open.

 CAPELOUTO: Last year, Clark's department laid off 90 people because of a 40 percent budget cut, but he was able to keep every park open, though at reduced hours.
 Clark expects even more budget cuts, so he plans to sell advertising to offset the loss.